MicrosoftDocs/azure-dev-docs/articles/go/azure-sdk-core-concepts.md

 ![Request and response flow diagram](media/azure-sdk-core-concepts/request-response-pipeline-flow.png)

-Because all client libraries share a standard Azure Core request-response layer, each policy runs in a predictable order:
+All client packages share a "Core" package (named azcore).
+This package constructs the HTTP pipeline with its ordered set of policies ensuring that all client packages behave consistently.

-- When sending HTTP request, all policies run in the order that they were added to the pipeline before the request is sent to the HTTP endpoint.
+- When sending an HTTP request, all policies run in the order that they were added to the pipeline before the request is sent to the HTTP endpoint.
+These policies typically add request headers or log the outgoing HTTP request.
-- After the endpoint responds, all policies run in the reverse order before the response returns to your code.
+- After the Azure service responds, all policies run in the reverse order before the response returns to your code.
+Most policies ignore the response, but the logging policy records the response and the retry policy may re-issue the request making your app more resilient to network failures.

 Each policy is provided with the necessary request or response data along with any necessary context to run the policy.
 The policy performs its operation with the given data and then passes control to the next policy in the pipeline.

-By default, each SDK client library creates a pipeline configured to work with that specific client library.
-You can also provide a custom HTTP pipeline when creating a client, as described in the following section.
+By default, each client package creates a pipeline configured to work with that specific Azure service.
+You can also define and insert your own custom policies into the HTTP pipeline when creating a client (see the next section).

 ### Core HTTP pipeline policies

-Azure Core provides three commonly required HTTP policies that you can add to any pipeline:
+The Core provides three HTTP policies that are part of every pipeline:

 - [Retry Policy](https://github.com/Azure/azure-sdk-for-go/tree/main/sdk/azcore/runtime/policy_retry.go)
 - [Logging Policy](https://github.com/Azure/azure-sdk-for-go/tree/main/sdk/azcore/runtime/policy_logging.go)